The Path Panel

 The shape combination commands (first row) are used to combine two or more shapes using a shape combination mode.
 The combination mode of each button is show in a tool tip while hovering over the button.

 Select two or more objects with shapes to be combined.
 Click on one of the icons in the top row of the path panel.
 The selected objects are combined into a single object with a shape that is a combination using the clicked operation.
-To create composite shapes (where the original shapes remain editable), hold the Option key and press the shape combination mode icon.
-In this case, the resulting object will have a composite shape, where both the member shapes and the combination mode can be changed later.
+To create composite shapes (where the original shapes remain editable), hold the Option (Mac) or Alt (Windows) key and press the shape combination mode icon.
+In this case, the resulting object will have a composite shape, where both the original shapes and the combination mode can be changed later.

 The following combination modes are accessible from the Path panel:

-- - Merge the selected shapes to create a combined path containing two or more sub-paths.
-The filling mode of merged paths can be winding or even-odd, selected from the Appearance panel.
+- - Combine the selected shapes to create a combined path containing two or more sub-paths.
+The filling mode of combined paths can be winding or even-odd, selected from the Appearance panel.